Skip to main content

 Dr Alice Jarry, PhD

-Alice Jarry is an artist, researcher and educator who specializes in site-specific responsive works, socio-environmental design, digital arts, tangible media, and community-oriented projects.
-Her research brings concerns about sustainability, aesthetics, and politics to bear critically upon materiality, material production, and contemporary matters-of-concern regarding urban communities and infrastructures.
-With matter inseparable from both form and practice, her installation works examines how materiality - engaged in constant processes of transformation and circulation with site, technology, and communities - can provoke the emergence of adaptive forms and resilient socio-environmental relations.
+Dr. Alice Jarry is Associate Professor (Strategic Hire in Materials and Materiality: Designing for socio-Environmentally Responsive Cities) in the department of Design and Computation Arts.
+She is Concordia University Research Chair in Critical Practices in Materials and Materiality (New Scholar), Associate Director of the Milieux Institute for Arts, Culture, and Technology, and Director of Milieux' Speculative Life Biolab.
+As an artist-researcher, she specializes in site-specific responsive works, art-science practices, socio-environmental design, and tangible media.
+Her research brings concerns about sustainability, aesthetics, and politics to bear critically upon materiality, material production, and urban infrastructures.
+Currently focusing on waste, residual matter as well as active and biomaterials/composites for the built environment and the arts, Dr. Jarry examines how materiality - engaged in processes of transformation with site, technology, and communities - can provoke the emergence of adaptive forms and resilient socio-environmental relations.

-Her works have been presented at Vox Centre de l’image Contemporaine (Montréal), Biennale Nemo (Paris), Leonardo Da Vinci Museum of Science and Technology (Milan), at Automata (Third International Digital Arts Biennial, Montreal), Le mois Multi (Quebec), Device_Art Triennale (Zagreb), Invisible Dog Art Center (New York), Le Manège de Sury as part of Mons 2015, European Capital of Culture (Mons), Physicalité (Second International Digital Arts Biennial, Montreal), La gare numérique (Jeumont), as part of the LASER series (Leonardo-Hexagram) and in several exhibition locations in Canada, the United States and Europe.
+Dr. Jarry is a member of Hexagram - International Network Dedicated to Research-Creation in Media Arts, Design, Technology and Digital Culture and The Living Architecture Systems Group (U. Waterloo).
+Her works have been presented at Centre George Pompidou (Paris), Planétarium de Montréal, Vox Centre de l’image Contemporaine (Montréal), Biennale Nemo (Paris), Leonardo Da Vinci Museum of Science and Technology (Milan), at Automata (International Digital Arts Biennial, Montreal), Le mois Multi (Quebec), Device_Art Triennale (Zagreb), Invisible Dog Art Center (New York), Mons 2015, European Capital of Culture (Mons), Physicalité (International Digital Arts Biennial, Montreal), La gare numérique (Jeumont), the LASER series (Leonardo) and in several locations across Canada, the United States, and Europe.

 Courses Taught